 - To provide broad oversight of the processes for setting auditing standards in Australia;

-- To monitor the effectiveness of auditor independence requirements in Australia; and
+- To monitor the quality of audits in Australia; and

 - To provide the Minister responsible for the FRC with advice and reports about the matters falling within the scope of its responsibilities.

 - The systems and processes used by Australian auditors to ensure compliance with the provisions of the Corporations Act dealing with the conduct of audits, the auditing standards and applicable codes of professional conduct;

-- The systems and processes used by professional accounting bodies for planning and performing quality assurance reviews of audit work undertaken by Australian auditors to the extent to which those reviews relate to auditor independence requirements;
+- The systems and processes used by professional accounting bodies for planning and performing quality assurance reviews of audit work undertaken by Australian auditors;

-- The action that Australian auditors who have been subject to quality assurance reviews involving auditor independence requirements have taken in response to the reports prepared as a result of those reviews;
+- The action that Australian auditors who have been subject to quality assurance reviews have taken in response to the reports prepared as a result of those reviews;

-- The action taken by professional accounting bodies to ensure that Australian auditors who have been subject to such quality assurance reviews involving auditor independence requirements respond appropriately to the reports prepared as a result of those reviews; and
+- The action taken by professional accounting bodies to ensure that Australian auditors who have been subject to such quality assurance reviews respond appropriately to the reports prepared as a result of those reviews;

-- Promoting, and monitoring the adequacy of, the teaching of professional and business ethics by, or on behalf of, professional accounting bodies to the extent to which the teaching of those subjects relates to auditor independence.
+- The adequacy of the teaching of professional and business ethics by, or on behalf of, professional accounting bodies to the extent to which the teaching of those subjects relates to audit quality; and

 4.4 Under this MOU, the specific role and responsibilities of the FRC include:

-- Consulting with the NIA on issues of auditor independence and ensuring that the advice, monitoring and reporting which the FRC undertakes is well informed and works effectively within the co-regulatory framework;
+- Consulting with the IPA on issues of audit quality and ensuring that the advice, monitoring and reporting which the FRC undertakes is well informed and works effectively within the co-regulatory framework;

-- Assessing and advising the NIA of the adequacy of systems and processes used by the NIA members to deal with issues of auditor independence in light of information obtained by the FRC; and
+- Assessing and advising the IPA of the adequacy of systems and processes used by the IPA members to deal with issues of audit quality in light of information obtained by FRC; and

-- Advising the NIA on continuing steps to enhance auditor independence.
+- Advising the IPA on continuing steps to enhance audit quality.

-5.1 The NIA agrees to consult and share information — as far as is practicable and having regard to applicable laws — with the FRC in the development of policies relating to:
+5.1 The IPA agrees to consult and share information — as far as is practicable and having regard to applicable laws — with the FRC in the development of policies relating to:

 - Professional requirements affecting auditors.

-5.2 Subject to the National Privacy Principles in the Privacy Act 1988, the NIA agrees to communicate any information to the FRC that it discovers in the course of its activities which may tend to indicate a contravention of the auditor independence provisions which:
+5.2 Subject to the National Privacy Principles in the Privacy Act 1988, the IPA agrees to communicate any information to the FRC that it discovers in the course of its activities which may tend to indicate a contravention of the audit quality provisions which:

 - Reveal systemic problems or a culture of failing to comply with its legal and ethical obligations within a firm or group of firms;